 The Yamaha Tenere 700 borrows its name from the Tuareg languages of Northern Africa: “Tenere” meaning either “desert” or “solitude” depending on the context in the region.

-We’ve had the new Tenere 700 in our fleet for nearly a year now, and believe that it is deserving of both the “desert” and “solitude” meanings of the word.
+We’ve had the Tenere 700 in our fleet since the first one launched back in 2019, and back then, we believed it was deserving of both the “desert” and “solitude” meanings of the word.

 “Desert” for obvious reasons: The T7’s off-road chops are as at home in the desert stretches of our “Baja On Down” tour as they are in any of the nine national forests we cover on our “Best Week In Oregon” adventure ride.